-Since its re-dedication in 1999 Etz Hayyim has been the recipient of many quite important gifts in the form of liturgical artefacts and textiles, for example, a shofar (ram’s horn), yad pointers for Torah reading and Kiddush cups, among others.
+Since its re-dedication in 1999, Etz Hayyim has received a number of important gifts in the form of liturgical artefacts and textiles, for example, a shofar (ram’s horn), yad pointers for Torah reading and Kiddush cups, among others.

-Certainly the most important are the Siphrei Torah (Torah scrolls).
+The most important liturgical items are the Siphrei Torah (Torah scrolls).
 The first Torah scroll originates from the David ibn Zimrah Synagogue in Cairo and was gifted to Nikos Stavroulakis.
-Encased in its original tik (case), this Torah scroll is written on gazelle skin, is in its original ‘tik’ and bears a silver dedication.
-The second Sepher Torah is an Eastern European one and was given to the synagogue by the Westminster Memorial Scrolls Trust in London.
-This Sepher had been brought to Prague during the Second World War along with about 1,800 others; after the war they were transferred to the abandoned synagogue at Michle near Prague.
-After many years of negotiation most of these were sent to London where were being repaired and then given to synagogues in need.
-Our Sepher was acquired through the assistance of Mrs Ruth Shaffer, then Director of the Memorial Scrolls Trust.
+Encased in its original tik (case), this Torah scroll is written on gazelle skin and bears a silver dedication.
+The second Torah scroll is an Eastern European one on permanent loan to the synagogue from the Westminster Memorial Scrolls Trust in London.
+This scroll had been brought to Prague during the Second World War along with about 1,800 scrolls.
+After the war, they were transferred to an abandoned synagogue at Michle near Prague.
+After several years of negotiation, most of these scrolls were sent to London where they were repaired and then given to synagogues in need of a Torah.
+This particular scroll was acquired through the assistance of Mrs Ruth Shaffer, then Director of the Memorial Scrolls Trust.

-We were also given a velvet, gold embroidery talleth (prayer shawl) bag from Ioannina by Mrs Aliki Beraha of Athens.
-The shawl dates to the late 19th cent and was the traditional gift that a bride gave to her husband on the morning of their marriage.
+Etz Hayyim was gifted a velvet, gold embroidery talleth (prayer shawl) bag from Ioannina by Mrs Aliki Beraha of Athens.
+The shawl dates to the late 19th century and was the traditional gift that a bride gave to her husband on the morning of their marriage.

-There is also a complete set of 95 patchwork and embroidered cushions for the benches.
-Of Indian origin they are strangely appropriate for the interior of the Synagogue.
-These were the gift of Matilda Beraha and Minos Moisis of Athens.
+Etz Hayyim received a set of 95 patchwork and embroidered Indian cushions for the benches in the sanctuary that were a gift of Matilda Beraha and Minos Moisis of Athens.